Lucifer5049/SubScanPro/README.md

-# Tool Name
+# SubScanPro

-Tool Name is a comprehensive security assessment tool designed to automate various tasks related to subdomain enumeration, vulnerability scanning, and information gathering.
+SubScanPro is a comprehensive security assessment tool designed to automate various tasks related to subdomain enumeration, vulnerability scanning, and information gathering.
 It leverages a combination of open-source tools to perform these tasks efficiently.

 ## Features